jwpowers2/ud/DJANGO_SETUP.md

-#instructions for django project setup
+# Instructions for django project setup

 1. create the django project